-- 2. The following shall be excluded from the scope of this Regulation: - (a) the legal capacity of partners, - (b) the existence, validity or recognition of a registered partnership, - (c) maintenance obligations, - (d) the succession to the estate of the deceased partner, - (e) social security, - (f) the entitlement to transfer or adjustment between partners in the case of dissolution or annulment of the registered partnership, of rights to retirement or disability pension accrued during the registered partnership and which have not generated pension income during the registered partnership, - (g) the nature of rights in rem relating to a property, and - (h) any recording in a register of rights in immoveable or moveable property, including the legal requirements for such recording, and the effects of recording or failing to record such rights in a register.
+- 2. The following shall be excluded from the scope of this Regulation: - (a) the legal capacity of spouses, - (b) the existence, validity or recognition of a marriage, - (c) maintenance obligations, - (d) the succession to the estate of a deceased spouse, - (e) social security - (f) the entitlement to transfer or adjustment between spouses in the case of divorce, legal separation or marriage annulment, of rights to retirement or disability pension accrued during marriage and which have not generated pension income during the marriage, - (g) the nature of rights in rem relating to a property, and - (h) any recording in a register of rights in immoveable or moveable property, including the legal requirements for such recording, and the effects of recording or failing to record such rights in a register.

-Competence in matters of property consequences of registered partnerships within the Member States
+Article 2 Competence in matters of matrimonial property regimes within the Member States

-This Regulation shall not affect the competence of the authorities of the Member States to deal with matters of property consequences of registered partnerships.
+This Regulation shall not affect the competence of the authorities of the Member States to deal with matters of matrimonial property regimes.